 If you are looking for the highest quality live-in care in the Cambridge area, Elder can provide the service you need.
 Many people find that their loved one has increased support needs as they grow older and requires someone around 24-hours a day, but they would not want to go into a care home.
-The best alternative is to opt for private live-in care so that all their needs can be met in the comfort of their own home.
+The best alternative is private live-in care so that all their needs can be met in the comfort of their own home.

 Many people are surprised to learn that the cost of private care packages such as Elder’s can be up to 30% cheaper to alternative care options.
 Elder carefully matches each caregiver with the person they are looking after.
 In addition to ensuring that the carer has all the skills, training and experience they need to meet your loved one’s needs, they will be chosen with other factors in mind too.
 Having 24/7 care provided by someone with similar values and interests can really improve your loved one’s quality of life and enable them to maintain a sense of independent living in a familiar environment.

 If your loved one has special needs, for example for dementia care, we can arrange for a carer with appropriate training.
 Because Elder directly employs its carers in Cambridge, all the administrative details are taken care of, and you can be sure that the carer’s background will have been carefully checked, prior to their employment.

 The actual tasks that the live-in carer carries out will vary according to your loved one’s needs.
-A comprehensive care plan will be devised for the older person, and this will cover all the aspects of their daily life that they need help with.
+A comprehensive care plan will be devised which will cover all aspects of their daily life that they need help with.
 The care plan is developed in consultation with you and your loved one, so you can be sure that the things that are important to you both are recognised.